Sampa- the Great

 I bleed bled blood but I breathe bad blood

 Badabing breath blood but I bring black back

 Blessed, and before I forget

-Posted on 2019-03-23, in MY BRAIN -MY THOUGHTS and tagged creative outlets, discrimination, Emotions, female empowerment, feminism, Hip Hop, humanity, Music, Music blog, New Music Finds, politics, prejudice, self-belief.
+Posted on Mar 23, 2019, in MY BRAIN -MY THOUGHTS and tagged creative outlets, discrimination, Emotions, female empowerment, feminism, Hip Hop, humanity, Music, MUSIC BLOG, New Music Finds, politics, prejudice, self-belief.
 Bookmark the permalink.
 3 Comments.